• Menu

 17. Fishing

-Did you know that you can fly fish year round?
+Did you know that you can fly fish year-round?
 Though more common spring through summer, you are sure to see people fly fishing on Gore Creek, which runs right through town.
 And, of course, there’s also ice fishing.

-TravelingMom Tip: Hire a local guide company for a fun and successful outing.
+SheBuysTravel Tip: Hire a local guide company for a fun and successful outing.

 16. Imagination Station

 There’s also a Play Wall to integrate physical and cognitive learning, a light table and builder boards that inspire problem-solving, and a hyperbolic funnel that models planetary motion.
-Check their schedule for a pottery making or art class.
+Check their schedule for a pottery-making or art class.

 15. Explore Historic Minturn or Leadville